benbeadle/csce-489-practicum/README.md

         //Code to create/display the chart goes here
       }
     </script>

 to the head of your HTML file.
+This is all you have to do to begin playing with Google Charts.
+It's magic!
+Once all of the APIs are loaded, Google will execute drawChart, where you can create the chart, add data and options, and finally display it.

-Here's an example HTML file to load the Google Charts library:
+Prepare your data
-2. Prepare your data
+=

 3. Choose your chart
 4. Add your options
 4. Add your chart